 - Gray – timeless and neutral.
 Gray is a combination of black and white, and can also be seen as boring and dull.
 Grays are often utilized in black-and-white versions of designs.

-So there you have it.
 Were you aware of the importance and significance of color in your branding?
 Color can make or break your brand.

 Companies have gone as far as trademarking colors that are specifically associated with their product.